kilpkonn/msc-thesis/main.typ

 Some methods on types with generic parameters do not require knowing exact generic parameters and therefore can be used without substituting in the generic types.
 Some examples of it are ```rust Option::is_some``` and ```rust Option::is_none```.
 Others only use some of the generic parameters of the type.
-In case not all generic parameters are used we could avoid substituting in the generic types that are not needed as long as we know that we have some options available for them.
+If not all generic parameters are used, we could avoid substituting in the generic types that are not needed, as long as we know that we have some options available for them.

 ==== Development of more tactics
 A fairly obvious improvement that we believe still should be touched on is the addition of new tactics.
-Addition of new tactics would allow usage in new context.
+The addition of new tactics would allow usage in a new context.
 Some ideas for new tactics:
 - Tuple projection - very similar to struct projection.
 Very easy to add.
-- Macro call - similarly to function calls macros can be used to produce terms of unexplored types.
+- Macro call - similarly to function calls, macros can be used to produce terms of unexplored types.
-  As macros allow more custom syntax and work at the level of metaprogramming adding them can be more complex.
+  As macros allow more custom syntax and work at the level of metaprogramming, adding them can be more complex.
-- Higher order functions - generating terms for function types is more complex than working with simple types.
+- Higher-order functions - generating terms for function types is more complex than working with simple types.
-  On the other hand higher order functions would allow usage of term search in iterators and therefore increase its usefulness by a considerable margin.
+  On the other hand, higher-order functions would allow the usage of term search in iterators and therefore increase its usefulness by a considerable margin.
 - Case analysis - Perform a case split and find a term of suitable type for all the match arms.
-  May require to change the algorithm slightly as each of the match arms has different context.
+  May require changing the algorithm slightly as each of the match arms has a different context.

 ==== Machine learning based techniques
-We find that machine learning based techniques could be used to prioritize generated suggestions.
+We find that machine-learning-based techniques could be used to prioritize generated suggestions.
-All the terms would be still generated by term search and would be valid programs by construction which is a guarantee that LLMs cannot have.
+All the terms would still be generated by term search and would be valid programs by construction, which is a guarantee that LLMs cannot have.
-On the other hand, ordering of suggestions is very hard to do analytically, and therefore we believe that it makes sense to train a model for it.
+On the other hand, ordering suggestions is very hard to do analytically, and therefore we believe that it makes sense to train a model for it.
-With better ordering of suggestions we can be more permissive and allow suggestions that do not affect the type of the term (endofunctions).
+With better ordering of suggestions, we can be more permissive and allow suggestions that do not affect the type of the term (endofunctions).
-For example suggestions for builder pattern could be made more useful by also suggesting some setter methods.
+For example, suggestions for builder patterns could be made more useful by also suggesting some setter methods.

 ==== LSP response streaming
 Adding LSP response streaming is an addition to `rust-analyzer` that would also benefit term search.
 Response streaming would be especially helpful in the context of autocompletion.
-It would allow us to incrementally present the user autocompletion suggestions meaning that latency would become less of an issue.
+It would allow us to incrementally present the user autocompletion suggestions, meaning that latency would become less of an issue.
-With the latency issue solved we believe that term search based autocompletion suggestions could be turned on by default.
+With the latency issue solved, we believe that term-search-based autocompletion suggestions could be turned on by default.
-Currently, the main reason for making them opt-in was that the autocompletion is already slow in `rust-analyzer` and term search makes in even slower.
+Currently, the main reason for making them opt-in was that the autocompletion is already slow in `rust-analyzer` and term search makes it even slower.

 = Conclusion <conclusion>
-In this thesis our main objective was to implement term search for the Rust programming language.
+In this thesis, our main objective was to implement term search for the Rust programming language.
 We achieved it by implementing it as an addition to `rust-analyzer`, the official LSP server for Rust.

-First we gave an overview of the Rust programming language to understand the context we are working in.
+First, we gave an overview of the Rust programming language to understand the context we were working in.
-We are focusing on type system and borrow checking as they are two fundamental concepts in Rust.
+We are focusing on the type system and the borrow checking, as they are two fundamental concepts in Rust.

-After that we gave an overview of term search and tools for it.
+After that, we gave an overview of term search and the tools for it.
-We focused on tools used in Agda, Idris, Haskell and StandardML.
+We focused on the tools used in Agda, Idris, Haskell, and StandardML.
-We analyzed both their functionality and algorithms they use.
+We analyzed both their functionality and the algorithms they use.
-By comparing them to one another we laid the groundwork for our own implementation.
+By comparing them to one another, we laid the groundwork for our own implementation.

-After that we covered the LSP protocol and some of the autocompletion tools to have some understanding of the constraints we have when trying to use the term search for autocompletion.
+After that, we covered the LSP protocol and some of the autocompletion tools to gain some understanding of the constraints we have when trying to use the term search for autocompletion.

-The term search algorithm we implemented is based on the tools used in Agda, Idris, Haskell and StandardML.
+The term search algorithm we implemented is based on the tools used in Agda, Idris, Haskell, and StandardML.
-We took the different approach from the previous implementations by using the bidirectional search.
+We took a different approach from the previous implementations by using a bidirectional search.
-The bidirectional approach allowed us to implement each tactic for the direction that is the most natural fit for it.
+The bidirectional approach allowed us to implement each tactic in the direction that was the most natural fit for it.
-This yielded in a rather simple implementations of tactics that achieve relatively high performance.
+This resulted in a rather simple implementation of tactics that achieved relatively high performance.

-To evaluate the performance of the algorithm we ran the algorithm on existing open source projects.
+To evaluate the performance of the algorithm, we ran it on existing open-source projects.
-For measuring the performance we chose top 5 projects of the most popular categories on crates.io, the Rust community’s crate registry.
+For measuring the performance, we chose the top 5 projects from the most popular categories on crates.io, the Rust community’s crate registry.
 This resulted in 155 crates.

-We added term search based autocompletion suggestions to evaluate the usability of term search for autocompletion.
+We added term-search-based autocompletion suggestions to evaluate the usability of term search for autocompletion.
-With small depth the algorithm proved to be fast enough and resulted in more advanced autocompletion suggestions compared to usual ones.
+With its small depth, the algorithm proved to be fast enough and resulted in more advanced autocompletion suggestions compared to the usual ones.
-As the autocompletion in `rust-analyzer` is already rather slow the feature is disabled by default, yet all the users of it can opt into it.
+As the autocompletion in `rust-analyzer` is already rather slow, the feature is disabled by default, yet all the users of it can opt into it.